-Garland was the representative for Maine’s 1st congressional district and was a Republican.
+Garland was the representative for Maine’s 1st congressional district as a Republican.
 He served from 1961 to 1962.

 From Jan 1961 to Oct 1962, Garland missed 8 of 240 roll call votes, which is 3.3%.
 This is worse than the median of 2.1% among the lifetime records of representatives serving in Oct 1962.
 The chart below reports missed votes over time.